vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Thanesar, the Pāśupata Order and the

-Skandapurān. a∗
+Skandapurāṇa∗

-Studies in the Skandapurān. a IX
+Studies in the Skandapurāṇa IX

 The tradition of the four pupils of Lagud ¯ .i

 By the middle of the sixth century the city of Kanauj seems to have emerged as the capital of the rising dynasty of the Maukharis under its king ¯Iśānavarman.
-1 This town, in the Sanskrit tradition named Kānyakubja/ Kanyakubja, is known from the Skandapurān. a, and from this text only, as the seat of one of the Pāśupata lineages.
+1 This town, in the Sanskrit tradition named Kānyakubja/ Kanyakubja, is known from the Skandapurāṇa, and from this text only, as the seat of one of the Pāśupata lineages.

-The Skandapurān. a (SPS 167.123–29) informs us that the fourth pupil of Lāguḍi was a brahmacārin who came from a distinguished family in the (Land of the) Kurus.
+The Skandapurāṇa (SPS 167.123–29) informs us that the fourth pupil of Lāguḍi was a brahmacārin who came from a distinguished family in the (Land of the) Kurus.
 2 He received initiation in Kanyakubja and, as implied by SPS 167.130, established the fourth lineage of Pāśupata teachers there.
 Lāguḍi bestowed on him (and the other three pupils) ‘His own doctrine’ (and) yoga.3

 ∗ The first version of this article was published in Journal of Indological Studies 19 (2007), 1–16.

 1 As far as I am aware, there exists no direct evidence for this statement.
 There is circumstantial evidence, though, which has led the majority of historians to accept it as the most plausible hypothesis.
 Tripathi 1964, 32–36; Majumdar in HCI III, 69 f.; Goyal 1967, 363; Thaplyal 1985, 19 f.
 Among this evidence is the clay seal-matrix, probably to be ascribed to Avantivarman, that was found in Kanauj (Thaplyal 1985, 153).
-The major argument for Kanauj being the Maukhari capital, at least at the time of Grahavarman, is based on the evidence of Bān. a’s Hars.acarita (see Tripathi 1964, 32–36).
+The major argument for Kanauj being the Maukhari capital, at least at the time of Grahavarman, is based on the evidence of Bāṇa’s Hars.acarita (see Tripathi 1964, 32–36).

 2 We deduce from this evidence that the name of the fourth pupil was unknown to the composer of the SP, but that there was a living tradition that connected him with the Kurus or Kuruks.etra.
 In order to supply a name for the founder of this lineage, this tradition later invented the name Kaurus.ya (LiP 1.7.51, 1.24.131, SiP´ Satarudrasam ´ . hitā 5.49) or Kaurus.a (see above, n.
 16 on p.
 287).